Japan is more capitalist than socialist. Only certain areas of the economy are publicly owned.

 In a socialist economic system, the government either entirely or partially regulates the production of commodities and services.

-Central planning is what is happening, and the resulting economic system is referred to as a planned economy or a command economy.
+Central planning occurs under socialism, and the resulting economic system is referred to as a planned economy or a command economy (see: socialism model’s pros and cons).

 Japan has a lot of socialist policies in place.
 Below are four of the most prominent examples: